skalthoff/Jellify/README.md

 ##### Building

--   To create a build, run `npm run fastlane:android:build` to use fastlane to compile an `.apk` for you
+-   To create a build, run `npm run fastlane:android:build` to use fastlane to compile an `.apk` for all architectures

 #### References